-Clued In, The Improvised Murder Mystery every various Saturday's at The Second City in Chicago.
+Clued In, The Improvised Murder Mystery every Saturday at The Second City in Chicago.

 After getting a single suggestion from the audience, a cast of six professional comedians will designate a detective and create a tale of crime, secrets and scandals right before your eyes.

 ComedySportz is a hilarious interactive 90-minute show where two teams compete for your laughs in comedy scenes, songs and games right on the spot based on your suggestions.